Education in Serbia: Gymnasium

-Professional schools
+Vocational schools

-Professional schools (stručna škola) specializes students in a particular field and awards them with a First Professional Degree.
+Vocational school (stručna škola) specializes students in a particular field and awards them with a First Professional Degree.
 It also takes four years to complete.
 Some examples of such schools are Economy School, Medical School, Chemistry School, Technical School, Graphics School, etc.

 Professional schools also have courses.
 Usually, they teach 10-14 general subjects (Serbian, mathematics, geography, biology, history, foreign language etc.), a few professional subjects that are different for almost every course (hygiene in a nurse-technician course at medical schools, for example) and a compulsory block of practice classes.

 There are two types of professional school courses: four-year courses and three-year courses.
 Three-year courses are crafts and if a student that has a craft diploma wants to attend a university, they must enroll in the fourth year of a four-year course inordinately.

 Also, after graduating from professional schools, students are given particular ranks.
 If their school course was "Law", then their rank is the Law Technician.
 Only four-year courses give ranks.